documark/dmp-theme-default/README.md

 	npm install documark dmp-theme-default --save
 	```

-2. Add the plugin to your `document.jade` front-matter:
+2. Add the plugin to your [document configuration][document-configuration]:

 	```yaml
 	plugins: